 Classical Languages

-Swimming
+Cross-country, Swimming

 B.A., Bowdoin College

 Appointed 2010

-Mary graduated cum laude and Phi Beta Kappa from Bowdoin College, where she majored in Classics and minored in German.
-As a junior Mary studied abroad at the Intercollegiate Center for Classical Studies in Rome and spent a semester immersed in an intensive study of Latin and Greek literature, as well as Roman archaeology and social history.
-During her senior year, Mary completed a thesis in Classics on the poetry of Horace and Ovid, for which she received highest honors.
+Mary graduated from Bowdoin College, where she majored in Classics and minored in German.
+As a junior Mary studied abroad at the Intercollegiate Center for Classical Studies in Rome, where she spent a semester immersed in an intensive study of Latin and Greek literature, as well as Roman archaeology and social history.
+During her senior year, Mary completed a thesis in Classics on the poetry of Horace and Ovid.
 She was also the recipient of the Nathan Goold Prize for Latin and Greek.
+In the summer of 2011, Mary had the opportunity to study Latin with Fr.
+Reginald Foster as part of his "Aestiva Latinitatis" class.
+Foster, who served as a papal Latinist for 40 years, uses pedagogical methods to teach Latin as a "living" language through writing and speaking in Latin, as well as through reading a wide breadth of Latin texts.